-A collegiate or high school fencer, who is also a member of another recognized club, may represent his or her school in dual meets and other interscholastic or intercollegiate competitions, and also represent the other club in USA Fencing competitions.
+A collegiate fencer, who is also a member of another recognized club, may represent his or her school in dual meets and other intercollegiate competitions, and also represent the other club in USA Fencing competitions.
 If the rules of his or her school conference require it, he or she may represent his or her school or fence unattached at all USA Fencing individual competitions held during the school's fencing season or, in the case of collegiate fencers, during the period in which NCAA rules regarding playing dates have jurisdiction.
 Such fencers may represent their other club during the other portions of the fencing season.
-Athletes should inform the National Office of their NCAA or scholastic representation; this information will be used in accordance with fencing rule o.13.
+Athletes should inform the National Office of their collegiate representation; this information will be used in accordance with fencing rule o.13.